 3) I’m a foreigner and want to conduct online business in Malaysia, what should I do?

-If you are physically presence here and conduct the business operation here in Malaysia, you need to register.
+If you have a physical presence here and conduct the business operation here in Malaysia, you need to register.

-If you are not physically presence here and do not conduct the operation here, you do not need to register.
+If you are not physically present here and do not conduct the operation here, you do not need to register.